-The Law Library houses one of the world’s most remarkable collections of research materials.
+The Law Library houses one of the world’s best collections of research materials.
 As one first-year law student observed:

 "If I had known as an admitted student what I know now, having been in school for a week, the quality of the library facilities would have been a more strongly positive factor for me.
 I didn’t really understand how much time I would be spending there, and I’m very impressed."

 Lawyer-librarians provide expert reference assistance in person, by phone, e-mail and its online chat system.
 They also provide expert instruction in using these electronic and print resources.
-Law students can also use the other outstanding libraries and archives on campus, and electronic resources are available remotely to Michigan students.
+Additionally, law students can also use the other outstanding libraries and archives on campus, and electronic resources are available remotely to Michigan students.
 A tour of the Law Library and many online tutorials and research guides are also available.

-Michigan's Law Library consists of three distinct parts: the "stacks," comprising several floors; the neogothic Reading Room, with 50-foot ceilings and stained glass windows, which can comfortably seat hundreds of students; and the Allan F. and Alene Smith Library, a light-filled, underground addition completed in 1981 to complement the existing legal research facilities.
+Michigan's Law Library consists of three distinct parts: the "stacks," comprising several floors; the neogothic Reading Room with its 50-foot ceilings, stained glass windows and 11 new Group Study Rooms, comfortably seating hundreds of students; and the Allan F. and Alene Smith Library, which is a light-filled underground addition completed in 1981 to complement the existing legal research facilities.
 The Smith Law Library is open 112 hours per week and the Reading Room is open 126 hours per week.

 The Smith addition received numerous awards for superb architectural design.
 It provides open stacks for the portion of the collection most used by Michigan Law students, a large number of student carrels, and special facilities for computers and microforms.
 The Library staff work here, and Michigan Law students and scholars can find our reference librarians here to help with research.
 Michigan's Law Library provides more hours of reference service than any other law library.